adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 ## 2/26/2025 - TA meeting/water sensor
 - I found a rain sensor that would seem perfect however it is very big and expensive.
 I think it might be more suitable for industrial applications.
 However, It's able to detect when water is sprayed on it.
 [RG-11 Rain sensor](https://rainsensors.com/products/rg-11/).
 [Youtube demo](https://www.youtube.com/watch?v=BxVbIZfC324)
 - I also found this rain sensor on digikey however I don't know how if it can detect snow in the real world.
 [Rain sensor - digikey](https://www.digikey.com/en/products/detail/soldered-electronics/333044/21720441)
 - I also found this sensor that seems to work for both rain and snow but it's expensive (41 USD) and looks industrial.
-Also it arrives reaalt late.
+Also it arrives really late.
 [Rain/Snow sensor - Amazon](https://www.amazon.com/Raindrops-Detection-Automatic-Heating-Outdoor/dp/B0CHMH3JKN?utm_source=chatgpt.com)
 - I also found this [rain/snow sensor - Ebay](https://www.ebay.com/itm/115096071033?utm_source=chatgpt.com)
 - I'm having trouble finding a sensor that can detect both snowfall and sprayed water (for the demo).
 So maybe we will just have two sensors, one for snowfall and one for sprayed water.

+### TA Meeting Debrief
+- For the breadboard demo, we should try to get the sensors working with the dev board and also get some of the heating elements working.
+- Our locker is G10
+- Verified that we can indeed use a dev board for the breadboard demo
+- Can submit the parts request from myECE

 ## Safety